Sustainability is a foundational value at the SKAO, underpinning all other activities across the Observatory.

 Supporting sustainable development

-The SKAO's impact is being felt in science and beyond, from the innovations it is fuelling, to the investments it is making, and the generations of STEM learners that will be inspired by its discoveries.
+The SKA project's impact - stemming from both SKAO's and its partners' activities - is being felt in science and beyond, from the innovations it is fuelling, to the investments it is making, and the generations of STEM learners that will be inspired by its discoveries.

 The SKAO is directly benefitting its member states economically in terms of construction contracts, which are expected to exceed €900 million.
 These direct investments are injecting investment into local and national industry, and they will create hundreds of jobs across a variety of sectors.